shobhit-garg/shobhit-garg.github.io/_posts/blog/2015-05-27-transaction-and-locks-in-mysql.markdown

 mysql2> select amount from orders where id = 1;
 1000

-#because database creates a replica of data which is not in commited state.It always return the commited data to each session.As we have not commited the session 1 transaction yet that's why it is showing amount as 1000.
+#because database creates a replica of data which is not in commited state.
+It always return the commited data to each session.
+As we have not commited the session 1 transaction yet that's why it is showing amount as 1000.

 #session 1
 mysql1> COMMIT